 My country, India, is projected to overtake China as the world’s most populous nation within a few years.
-This motivates me to study the many challenges facing oral health care in my country, mainly due to sheer numbers.
+This motivates me to study the many challenges facing oral health care in my country, due to sheer numbers.
 For this reason, earning the MPH Degree will be a solid long-term investment in my capacity to contribute to the challenges we face in global dentistry.
-In particular, I see Periodontics as of great value to India, which is one of the factors that called me in this professional direction.
-Minimally invasive surgical techniques, first and foremost, stand at the center of my research interests and the area in which I am the most widely read, along with Implantology.
+I see Periodontics as of immense value to India, which is one of the factors that called me in this professional direction.
+Minimally invasive surgical techniques, primarily, stand at the center of my research interests and the area in which I am the most widely read, along with Implantology.

 I come from humble but hard-working origins among India’s minority Orthodox Hindu community.
 Since I was a child, I have been told by my family and the members of the larger community that what we have and what we aspire to do is all a gift from God, and this is the way that I see my education and my capacity for the balance of my professional life to contribute to caring for the oral health needs of the globally underserved.

-My family was so humble that my dental care was mainly out of our economic reach.
+My family was so humble that my dental care was out of our economic reach.
 I had to live with one missing lateral; one retained deciduous canine, and one peg for years.
 I was shy and seldom smiled.
 However, this situation contributed to my growing more substantial and determined in my focus on dentistry over time.
 My condition and how I had to wait such a long time, daydreaming about someday correcting it, contributed to developing my compassion for others who suffer from similar oral health afflictions or challenges.